A blue shield with a black eye mask over it.

 Probably the most dangerous VPN scam compromises your online security by installing malware on your device.
 An oft-cited study discovered that 38% of free Android VPNs had malware or malvertising — a deliberate attempt to bypass user security.

-How can one be safe from dangerous VPN services like these?
-Not going for free VPNs would be the first step.
-Another thing you could do is diligently check for reviews and user comments.
-The last thing you can do is upload the installation file for the VPN to VirusTotal, which will check it for potential infections.
+How can you be safe from dangerous VPN services like these?
+The best thing would be to avoid free VPNs altogether.
+What else you can do is diligently check for reviews and user comments.
+Lastly, you can upload the installation file for the VPN to VirusTotal, which will check it for potential infections.

 In conclusion: avoid VPN scams

-VPN scams are all the more insidious since they promise you an increase in security but deliver the opposite result.
-They rely on VPN users not having that much experience in the matters of online safety tools.
+VPN scams are all the more insidious since they promise you increased security but deliver the opposite result.
+They rely on VPN users not having that much experience in online safety tools.
 Therefore, you should conduct thorough research to find reliable VPN services.

 Start by researching our VPN